 Mature individuals may apply to the Board of Admissions for special standing.
-A special student may take such regular courses as the dean of his school may determine.
-A special student may not represent the University, nor is he eligible for a degree.
-By fulfilling the requirements for admission to the college in which he is enrolled, he may become a regular student.
+A special student may take such undergraduate courses as the dean of his school may determine.
+A special student is not eligible for a degree until he fulfills the requirements for admission to the college in which he is enrolled.
+He may then become a regular student.